Monday, July 15, 2024

 Most theologians today insist the word create in Genesis 1, or "bara" in Hebrew is understood to mean “to make something out of nothing" (ex nihilo).
 This must be so in their minds or the very sanctity of God is at stake.
 In other words, if God did not create out of nothing, then it is possible for matter, or even man, to be coeternal with God.
 This is blasphemy in their minds as it demeans the power and majesty of God.
 It also opens the door to other doctrine they cannot fathom to even be possible, such as the extremely prevalent doctrine in early Christianity of human deification.

-But creation out of nothing has not always been the orthodox belief.
+But creation out of nothing has not always been the orthodox belief and is not found in the Bible.
 Contrary to most of todays theologians' claims, their belief in ex nihilo creation was not shared by the first Christians.

 According to Gerhard May, in Schoepfung Aus Dem Nichts, the concept of creation ex nihilo “began to be adumbrated in Christian circles shortly before Galen's time.
 The first Christian thinker to articulate the rudiments of a doctrine of creation ex nihilo was the Gnostic theologian, Basilides, who flourished in the second quarter of the second century.
 Basilides worked out an elaborate cosmogony as he sought to think through the implications of Christian teaching in light of the platonic cosmogony.
 He rejected the analogy of the human maker; the craftsman who carves a piece of wood, as an anthropomorphism that severely limited the power of God.
 God, unlike mortals, created the world out of ‘non-existing’ matter.
 He first brought matter into being through the creation of ‘seeds’, and it is this created stuff that is fashioned, according to His will, into the cosmos.”